flixhsw/http2mqtt/README.md

 ## Purpose

-This code and docker container makes device(s) with a HTTP interface accessible via MQTT.
+The http2mqtt python program and docker container makes device(s) with a HTTP interface accessible via MQTT.

 Several devices at home, like a wallbox or a photovoltaics inverter, provide only HTTP interfaces.
 Often, these are somehow limited: Due to little performance, they might only allow the be called with a limited rate (i.e. once per second) and can only handle a few clients.